 If you move within the same zone or area, you can amend your address details online and keep your virtual permit.

 If you cancel your permit, we will refund you your unused time from the date this is approved, less a £10 admin charge.
-We can refund direct to your bank account if you provide us with the account name, number and sort code.
+We will attempt to refund directly back to the card used to pay.
+However, due to financial legislation we cannot refund a payment older than 180 days.
+We can instead, refund direct to your bank account.
+Please complete and return the permit refund form.

 Your permit doesn't allow you to park